flydog-sdr/docs/docs/en/guide/tools.md

     url="https://www.chiark.greenend.org.uk/~sgtatham/putty/latest.html"
     name="PuTTY"
     :platforms="['linux','win','mac']"
     description="PuTTY is a Telnet, SSH, rlogin, pure TCP and serial interface connection software.
-The whole software is less than 1M in size, but is fully functional and does not need to be installed, just download and use."
+The whole software is less than 1 MB in size, but is fully functional and does not need to be installed, just download and use."
 />

 <Tool